NBC Sunday Night Football: 2022–present

-NBC debuted a new on-air graphics package for Sunday Night Football during Super Bowl LVI, including a "pod"-like scoreboard in the center of the screen (reminiscent of one introduced by Fox in 2020) anchored by a circular hub containing the game clock, and capable of retracting itself to the side of the screen to fit statistical graphics.
+NBC debuted a new on-air graphics package for Sunday Night Football during Super Bowl LVI, including a "pod"-like scoreboard in the center of the screen (reminiscent of one introduced by Fox in 2020, and one initially used by Monday Night Football upon its move to ESPN) anchored by a circular hub containing the game clock, and capable of retracting itself to the side of the screen to fit statistical graphics.
 For the first time, NBC also introduced a new logo for Sunday Night Football and its associated programs, replacing the previous pentagon-shaped "shield" logo used since its premiere with a more minimalistic wordmark better-suited for multi-platform usage.
-It was also the first NBC property to use a refresh of the network's long-time peacock logo, whose rollout began in earnest in late-December 2022.
-During Telemundo's Spanish broadcast of select games (including Super Bowl LVI), the network's stylized "T" logo was used instead of NBC's peacock logo in the main English broadcast.
+The new logo also soft launched a refresh of the network's long-time peacock logo, whose official rollout began in earnest in late-December 2022.

+A variant of these graphics with a more rectangular appearance were adopted by NBC's college football broadcasts (which had continued to use the 2015 graphics since) in 2023, coinciding with the debut of its new Big Ten Saturday Night broadcasts.

+For Spanish broadcasts on Telemundo, the network's stylized "T" logo was used instead of its sister network's peacock logo.